joeylmaalouf/CompArchFA15/Midterm/Schematics.md

 ### Input Conditioner

 ##### Specification
-This component takes in a (potentially) noisy serial signal and filters out any noise/instability by only letting the signal go through when it stays the same value for 33 clock cycles (just over 1ms) in a row.
-Any cycles in which the values are the same increment a counter, while any cycles in which the values are different [DO NOTHING | RESET THE COUNTER].
+This component takes in a (potentially) noisy serial signal and filters out any noise/instability by only letting the signal go through when it stays the same value for 33 clock cycles (just over 1ms).
+Any cycles in which the values are the same increment a counter, while any cycles in which the values are different do nothing.
 When the counter reaches 33, it allows the signal to pass through.

 ##### Inputs
 * Noisy, 1 bit